tbxiao/chauff.github.io/_posts/2018-05-03-intellieye.md

 When I am not talking about information retrieval research/education, I usually talk about MOOCs in this blog.
 While IR and MOOCs seem pretty unrelated, they come together very well in the area of *Search As Learning*.
 Search though is not always necessary for MOOC research, there are plenty of other things one can explore as well.
+And sometimes there is just an idea, that sounds challenging as well as interesting and we go for it.

 So ...
 MOOCs ...